-Square typically takes 2-7 working days to process a refund.
-Once the refund is processed and sent to your customer’s card issuing bank, it can take another 2-7 working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
+Square typically takes two to seven working days to process a refund.
+Once the refund is processed and sent to your customer’s card issuing bank, it can take another two to seven working days (depending on the bank’s processing speeds) for the refund to post to the customer’s account.
 In total it can take 9-14 working days for your customer to receive their refund.

 Payments processed on Square Online are only eligible to refund within one year.

 Note: Refund requests that aren’t covered by your Square balance may not be approved, even if requested within the appropriate time frame.